-The Invention in C major was a one year extensive project that involved directing, writing, puppet fabricating, set design, filming, editing and visual effects
+Invention In C Major was a one year extensive project that involved directing, writing, puppet fabricating, set design, filming, and editing.

 Set in the late 1800’s, a psychotic musical inventor becomes infatuated in a beautiful pianist, Eleanor Rose.
 Entranced by his luring personality she falls in love with him.
 The inventor has his own agenda; he plans to turn her into one of his own musical devices to play music for eternity.
 The film takes place years after the events of her transformation when she awakens with a beautiful piano piece playing inside her mechanical chest.
 Trapped in an abandoned room with only a window, an armoire, and the belongings of her once human self the gramophone lady lives a lonely life with no memory of her past.
 When an unexpected guest appears she soon realizes the dark fate that became of her.